 Boil the Water with Cardamom and Ginger

-- Bring water to a boil in a saucepan over medium-high heat and add cardamom.
+- In a saucepan, bring water to a boil over medium-high heat, then add the crushed cardamom.

-- Grate 1 inch piece of ginger directly into the pot of water.
-Boil for 2-3 minutes, or till the water color changes to mild yellowish color.
-This way, you will get all of the flavors from the ginger and cardamom.
+- Grate a 1-inch piece of ginger directly into the pot of water.
+Boil for 2-3 minutes, or until the water turns a light yellowish color.
+This method ensures that all the flavors from the ginger and cardamom are fully infused into the water.

 Add Tea Leaves and Sugar

-- Then add the loose black tea leaves (or tea bags) and sugar (optional) to the water.
+- Next, add the loose black tea leaves (or tea bags) and sugar (if using) to the boiling water.

-- Let the tea continue to boil for another 1-2 minutes till it is really dark red hue, but ensure not to over-boil; otherwise, the tea will be bitter.
+- Allow the tea to boil for another 1-2 minutes until it reaches a deep red hue, but be careful not to over-boil, as it may become bitter.

 Add Milk and Boil the Chai

-- Add the milk and bring the tea to a rolling boil, and then simmer on lower heat for another 5 minutes till the tea turns dark.
-Simmering helps the tea to thicken and develop flavor.
+- Add the milk and bring the tea to a rolling boil.
+Then, reduce the heat and let it simmer for another 5 minutes until the tea deepens in color.
+Simmering allows the tea to thicken and enhance its flavor.

 Strain and Serve

-- Pour the tea through a tea strainer (fine mesh sieve) directly into cups or teapots.
+- Pour the tea through a fine mesh sieve or tea strainer directly into cups or teapots.
 Drink hot!

 Leave a Reply